octo-technology/OpenTezos/docs/ligo/exam.md

 ```

 Complete the ######## part in the code to give a correct definition to the return type of the main function.
+(More than one answers can be considered valid)

 - [ ] `type counterReturn is list(operation) * counterEntrypoints`
 - [ ] `type counterReturn is counterEntrypoints * counterStorage`